EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 kubectl apply -f workspace-dependencies/generated-workspace-session-iam-policy.yaml
 ```

+!!! note
-> Reuses the `workspace-api` client's `workspace-api-keycloak-client` secret from [9.1](#91-create-keycloak-client) - any authenticated user in the realm can then open a Datalab session.
+    Reuses the `workspace-api` client's `workspace-api-keycloak-client` secret from [9.1](#91-create-keycloak-client) - any authenticated user in the realm can then open a Datalab session.
 Restricting *which* users may do so is left as a further exercise (e.g. via an OPA policy), matching the `workspace-api-auth` route pattern above.

 ---